kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 <br>

 - Data sourcing/collection/ingestion:
+    - Check legal obligations, and get the authorization if necessary
     - 🌐 Collect your data from the web via scraping | [Notes](https://github.com/kyaiooiayk/Website-Scrapers)
     - Collect data via third party API
     - Build your own dataset
     - Create/augment your data with some synthetic data generation techniques
     - Dowload some open source.
 Best resource is probably [Kaggle](https://www.kaggle.com/)
+    - Ensure sensitive information is deleted or protected (e.g., anonymised)
 - Is data labelling necessay?:
     - ✅ Yes, then is human expertise available?
     - ❌ No, then unsupervised learning must be used